leostera/lam/ROADMAP.md

 Some things that should be possible are:

 * run infinitely: `f() -> f().` should just run and run and run.
-* run relatively fast
+* run relatively fast: boot time should be under 10ms

-## Milestone 3: Multi-Process Programs :crystal_ball:
+## Milestone 3: Multi-Process Programs :hammer:

-Implement the rest of the bytecode for message passing including:
+Implement the rest of the bytecode for message passing including equivalents
+for:

+* spawn :heavy_check_mark:
+* kill
+* monitor / demonitor
-* spawn, kill, monitor, link
+* link / unlink
+* send
-* send, receive, select_receive, remove_message, wait
+* receive, select_receive, remove_message
+* wait

 At this point I'd expect us to support the core OTP modules: `supervisor` and `gen_server`.

 ## Milestone 4: Multi-core Processing :crystal_ball:

-Implement symmetric multi-processing to spread the work across several cores.
+Implement symmetric multi-processing to spread the work across several cores by means of either job-stealing or some other configurable policy.

-## Milestone 5: Native Extensions :crystal_ball:
+## Milestone 5: Native Extensions :hammer:

 To support building useful native and web applications, we need to figure out how to allow people to link custom code that interfaces with the runtime, and